Kokostar25/k8s-Masterclass/Notes.md

--- Docker is a platform for building, running and shipping applications -- Solves the problem - "It works on myy machine" - Due to - One or more files missing - Software dependency (node, mongo, nginx etc...) or Kernel version mismatch
+-- Docker is a platform for building, running and shipping applications -- Solves the problem - "It works on my machine" - Due to - One or more files missing - Software dependency (node, mongo, nginx etc...) or Kernel version mismatch
 -- Runs the application inside an isolated environment called "Container" -- A part of your application can run java 8 while another runs version 10 without messing with each other -- If there is need to decommission a part of an application, we can easily do that without messing with the entire application